 Engine damage from running your engine without coolant isn't covered by your warranty.
+See "Overheated Engine Protection Operating Mode" in the Index.

-When adding coolant, it is important that you use only DEX-COOL® (silicate-free) coolant.
+When adding coolant, it is important that you use only DEX-COOL $^{\circledR}$ (silicate-free) coolant.
 If coolant other than DEX-COOL is added to the system, premature engine, heater core or radiator corrosion may result.
 In addition, the engine coolant will require change sooner -- at 30,000 miles (50 000 km) or 24 months, whichever occurs first.
-Damage caused by the use of coolant other than DEX-COOL® is not covered by your new vehicle warranty.
+Damage caused by the use of coolant other than DEX-COOL $^{\circledR}$ is not covered by your new vehicle warranty.